Part of the CQO Guide to AI Evals See the full roadmap: AI Quality Assurance and Model Evaluation.

 03

-Crucial Step: Synthetic data can hallucinate.
-You must have a human (a Domain Expert) review the generated CSV file.
+Crucial Step: Synthetic data generators can and will hallucinate.
+You must have a human—specifically, a Subject Matter Expert (SME)—review the generated output.

-Next: Choose Your Evaluation Framework Read our comparison of RAGAS, DeepEval, and TruLens to see where to plug in your new dataset.
+Next: Choose Your Evaluation Framework Read our deep-dive comparison of RAGAS, DeepEval, and TruLens to determine the most cost-effective tool for your specific pipeline architecture.

 Frequently Asked Questions